-1. Establishing metrics that demonstrate our role in enterprise risk management; and risk to the business.
-To develop these:

-2. Establishing metrics that demonstrate our alignment with business strategy and objectives.
+- A. Establishing metrics that demonstrate our role in enterprise risk management; and - B. Establishing metrics that demonstrate our alignment with business strategy and objectives.

 4A) Risk-related metrics.

-Risk-related metrics enable you to determine and to demonstrate to management how Security programs and services are impacting the risks confronting your enterprise.
+Risk-related metrics enable you to determine and to demonstrate to management how Security programs and services are impacting the risk to the business.

+To develop these: 1.
+Prioritize the risks confronting your enterprise.
 Which are most important to the business, and which have the greatest potential negative impact?